-211 The participants of the German outreach event on 2 and 20 November 2020 agreed with the proposed simplifications relating to the VIU calculation.
+253 The participants of the German outreach event on 2 and 20 November 2020 agreed with the proposed simplifications relating to the VIU calculation.

-- 212 A narrow majority of respondents to the survey disagree with the statement that including cash flows from future asset enhancements will lead to unjustifiable optimistic input.
+- A narrow majority of respondents to the survey disagree with the statement that including cash flows from future asset enhancements will lead to unjustifiable optimistic input.
 A narrow majority also do not find it necessary to have additional guidance on when to include restructuring cash flows in the VIU calculation.
 The respondents who did not agree, find it necessary to set a threshold and the majority suggest this to be the 'highly probable' threshold.
 One preparer confirmed that more guidance to include these cash flows is preferred to increase the objectiveness.
 Many respondents to the survey affirmed that other cash flows should also be considered to be included.
 Some of these respondents considered that it should be based on individual management judgment necessary to reflect individual facts and circumstances.
-Some others expressly mentioned the investments to be made to increase the production capacity, even in case projects are not finally approved. - 213 One preparer during the API meeting on 19 October agreed with including these cash flows as it aligns more with the income approach that can be used to determine the fair value and it is difficult to exclude these cash flows from current reports.
-Given that the fair value definition allowed the use of the income approach, it was unnecessary for companies to have to distinguish between different approaches. - 214 Other preparers stated during an interview that including these cash flows allows the use of readily available management information in the value in use calculation.
-This was confirmed by one of the panellists (preparer) during the webinar on 9 November 2020, however the preparer noted that these cash flows need to be mature and well documented as for any other assumption in the impairment test.
-Another preparer supported the removal of the restrictions, but did not expect significant cost-savings.
+Some others expressly mentioned the investments to be made to increase the production capacity, even in case projects are not finally approved. - 255 One preparer during the API meeting on 19 October agreed with including these cash flows as it aligns more with the income approach that can be used to determine the fair value and it is difficult to exclude these cash flows from current reports.
+Given that the fair value definition allowed the use of the income approach, it was unnecessary for companies to have to distinguish between different approaches. - 256 Other preparers stated during an interview and during the Portuguese outreach event on 24 November that including these cash flows allows the use of readily available management information in the value in use calculation.
+This was confirmed by one of the panellists during the webinar on 9 November 2020, however the preparer noted that these cash flows need to be mature and well documented as for any other assumption in the impairment test.
+A preparer at a closed event on 1 December 2020 also agreed with removal of these restrictions as it allows to use readily available internal information.
+Another preparer supported the removal of the restrictions, but did not expect significant cost-savings. - 257 One preparer during the Italian outreach event supported the proposal.

-- 215 At the webinar on 12 November 2020 one user noted that the simplifications relating to allowing certain cash flows brings the value in use closer to fair value, one way to simplify the test would be to go to "higher of" the two. - 216 However, one auditor commented that uncommitted asset enhancements are more subject to judgment.
-Therefore, it would be more robust if it were part of the overall planning process and had been scrutinised by those charged with governance. - 217 One CFSS member agreed with the reduction of costs but did not expect it to make the test significantly more robust.
+- 258 At the webinar on 12 November 2020 one user noted that the simplifications relating to allowing certain cash flows brings the value in use closer to fair value, one way to simplify the test would be to go to "higher of" the two. - 259 However, one auditor commented that uncommitted asset enhancements are more subject to judgment.
+Therefore, it would be more robust if it were part of the overall planning process and had been scrutinised by those charged with governance. - 260 One auditor during the Italian outreach event supported the proposals, as the issue is very frequently encountered in practice.
+He expressed the opinion that, based on this change and jointly with the use of post-tax measures, the result would be an alignment of the VIU with a FV configuration.

+261 One CFSS member agreed with the reduction of costs but did not expect it to make the test significantly more robust.